oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 hom(F::FreeMod, M::ModuleFP{T}, V::Vector{<:ModuleFPElem{T}}) where T
 ```

-Given a homomorphism of type `FreeModuleHom`, a matrix `A` representing it
+Given a homomorphism of type `FreeModuleHom`, a matrix representing it
 is recovered by the following function:

 ```@docs